 Hog-peanut is a native annual twining vine growing up to 60 inches long on slender light green to reddish stems.
 Tendrils are absent; the stem twines in a left to right orientation.
 Stems have either appressed white hair or spreading light brown hair (as this example shows).

 Leaves are alternate, on long stalks and divided into 3 leaflets, each of which is ovate with smooth margins.
 Each side leaflet has a short stalk; the terminal leaflet, with a much longer stalk, is also the largest leaflet.
 At the base of the main leaf stalk is a pair of small grooved stipules.
-Upper surface is green to dark green, the underside lighter with fine hair.
+Upper leaflet surface is green to dark green, the underside lighter with fine hair.

 The inflorescence is a cluster rising from the leaf axils, consisting of up to 15 5-parted tubular flowers of the pea type.
 The cluster elongates with time passing.

 Flowers: The 1/2 inch long flowers have petals, white to lavender in color.
 One petal forms the upright banner (which folds backward), 2 form lateral wings and 2 form a keel, which curves upward.
-The calyx tube is usually white or very light green and is formed of 4 fused sepals with 4 pointed teeth on the upper edge.
+The calyx tube is usually also white or very light green and is formed of 4 fused sepals with 4 pointed teeth on the upper edge.
 There are 10 stamens in 2 groups; one group of 9 with fused filaments and one singly.
 There is a single pistil with style.
 Style and stamens are visible in the mouth of the corolla, the keel petals do not hide them as in some Pea family species.
 Usually only the banner petal and the two laterals pick up a tint of color, the rest remaining white.
 Each flower has a short stalk, subtended by small oval bracts.
 Small secondary self-fertile flowers are produced on stolons along the ground.
 These are without petals and inconspicuous as they do not open.

 Habitat: Hog peanut grows in moist soils in woods, meadows and prairies in full sun to partial shade.
 Other vegetation is helpful to support the vine.
 It is a nitrogen fixing legume.
 Propagation is from the scattered upper stem seeds and from the buried seed pods.